mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 {{</gallery>}}

 Was there even a market for this?
-I figured I could sell one or two kits per week, so if I made $80 per kit, it would be worth my time packing up and shipping boxes.
+Why would anyone buy this device from me?
+It was just a collection of widely available hardware components.
+Maybe one or two customers per week would purchase, so if I made $80 per kit, it would be worth my time packing up and shipping boxes.

 Then, I published [a blog post](/tinypilot/) about it.

 Immediately, it became clear that this business was different than anything I'd ever done before.
-Four hours after the blog post went live, customers had purchased all nine of the kits in my inventory.
+Less than four hours after the blog post went live, customers had purchased all nine kits from my inventory.

 Within a week, the blog post had driven $8.8k in sales.
 It reached the front page of Hacker News and became [one of the top "Show HN" posts](https://bestofshowhn.com/) of all time.